BBQ Sauces for Ribs, Veggies & More

 Sake to Me Hottie Marinade incorporates fresh chili peppers and cayenne along with sake, the Japanese rice wine, which tenderizes meat and crystallizes veggies.
 This versatile sauce is great for grilling, stir-frying, dipping or mixing with olive oil for a zingy salad dressing.
 We found that a little goes a long way.

 After only an hour of marinating, both our steak and veggies tasted fresh and flavorful.
-But if super hot isn’t your marinade of choice, we highly recommend the Sake To Me Sweet-Hottie, which still maintains the spicy taste but is evened out with a mellow sweetness.
+But if super hot isn’t your marinade of choice, we highly recommend the Sake To Me Sweet-Hottie.
+It still maintains the spicy taste but is evened out with a mellow sweetness.